-The key staff involved in staff recruitment are trained in safer recruitment and vetting as detailed in the LCC Employment Manual.
+The key staff involved in staff recruitment are trained in safer recruitment guidance as laid out in the Wellspring Academy Safer Recruitment HR Handbook.
 At least one member of the recruitment panel, including appointment of volunteers and contracted services, will have received safer recruitment training in the last 6 years and accessed more regularly updates on changes to safer recruitment legislation and procedures.